mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 ![](jack-of-all-trades.jpg "Being a jack of all trades is only needed in environments (such as startups) where there's limited human resources, otherwise mastery in one domain is all that's necessary")

 Unless you're joining a startup where you need to be a jack of all trades, you do **not** need to learn much about the rest that is taught in a four year Computer Science Program.
+As an iOS developer, I've **never** been asked to write code for Android, Server, Security etc.

 > I'm a senior iOS developer.
 Some of my skills are easily transferrable to other domains and but most are not.
 I have zero experience with Android, Web, OS, Security, Hardware, AI, etc. Yet I'm very successful at the work I do.
 >